 See Black Sand Beach

 As the name of this beach suggests that this beach has black sand.
 Swimming or sunbathing is not recommended on this beach.
-Not all of the sand is black but it’s still unique and interesting.
-Except to see lots of boats anchored in the sea and some twigs and leaves floating around.
+Not all of the sand is black but it’s still unique and interesting to see the black sand.

+You will see a lot of boats anchored in the sea and some twigs and leaves floating around.
 It not going to be the cleanest beach in Langkawi.

-Sandy Skulls Beach
+Visit Sandy Skulls Beach

-Where is Langkawi Malaysia?
+Where Is Langkawi Malaysia?

 How To Get To Langkawi Malaysia?

-You can get to Langkawi by air, sea or train.
+You can get to Langkawi by air, sea, or train.
 If you’re in Kuala Lumpur and are planning to travel by air, then you’ll be departing from either KLIA or LCCT airports.

 Go By Sea

-You can take a ferry into Langkawi from Kuala Kedah, Kuala Perlis, Penang or Satun (Thailand).
+You can take a ferry into Langkawi from Kuala Kedah, Kuala Perlis, Penang, or Satun (Thailand).
 The ferry ride is slightly over an hour long.

 This is the ferry schedule link.

 You have to get to Langkawi by ferry at some point.
 There are 3 places where you can catch ferries.
-Kuala Perlis, Kuala Kedah and Penang.
+Kuala Perlis, Kuala Kedah, and Penang.
 So you can choose to take the train to any of these 3 points, then catch a cab to get to the ferry.

-Also the sleeper train departs at night and arrives early in the morning, from which point you take a cab to the ferry terminal to catch the ferries.
+Also, the sleeper train departs at night and arrives early in the morning, from which point you take a cab to the ferry terminal to catch the ferries.

 And that’s it for now!
 I’d love to know if this guide on the cleanest beach in Langkawi Malaysia has helped you.
-Let me know if you have any questions and let me know want you think of the beaches in Langkawi.
+Let me know if you have any questions and let me know what you think of the beaches in Langkawi.